secretGeek/today-i-learned-staging/library/free_ebooks.md

 - <https://www.si.edu/openaccess>

-> ...where you can download, share, and reuse millions of the Smithsonian’s images—right now, without asking.
-With new platforms and tools, you have easier access to more than 3 million 2D and 3D digital items from our collections—with many more to come.
-This includes images and data from across the Smithsonian’s 19 museums, nine research centers, libraries, archives, and the National Zoo
+> ...where you can download, share, and reuse millions of the Smithsonian's images-right now, without asking.
+With new platforms and tools, you have easier access to more than 3 million 2D and 3D digital items from our collections-with many more to come.
+This includes images and data from across the Smithsonian's 19 museums, nine research centers, libraries, archives, and the National Zoo

 (I'm not really sure where/how to catalog that?
 When will I need this?
 It has awesome old pictures, and machines and diagrams and drawings of animals and places and buildings...)